Get Started

 ```tsx

-$audio.addEventListener("bufferingStart", () => console.log("Buffering..."))
+$htmlAudio.addEventListener("bufferingStart", () => console.log("Buffering..."));

-$audio.addEventListener("bufferingEnd", () => console.log("Ready to play"))
+$htmlAudio.addEventListener("bufferingEnd", () => console.log("Ready to play"));

-$audio.addEventListener("playbackStarted", () => console.log("Playing"))
+$htmlAudio.addEventListener("playbackStarted", () => console.log("Playing"));

-$audio.addEventListener("audioError", () => console.error("Error"))
+$htmlAudio.addEventListener("audioError", () => console.error("Error"));

-$audio.addEventListener("bufferUpdate", (e) => {
+$htmlAudio.addEventListener("bufferUpdate", (e) => {

-if (e instanceof CustomEvent) console.log("Buffered:", e.detail.bufferedTime)
+if (e instanceof CustomEvent) console.log("Buffered:", e.detail.bufferedTime);

 ```